MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Microsoft.Dynamics.Nav.Management/Microsoft.Dynamics.Nav.Management.md

 The [!INCLUDE[nav_shell_md](../includes/nav_shell_md.md)] includes cmdlets for administering the Dynamics NAV deployment, such as adding and configuring [!INCLUDE[nav_server_md](../includes/nav_server_md.md)]  instances, databases, and users.
 These cmdlets are included in the Microsoft.Dynamics.Nav.Management module that is installed as part of the [!INCLUDE[nav_shell_md](../includes/nav_shell_md.md)] when you install the [!INCLUDE[nav_server_md](../includes/nav_server_md.md)].

 >[!NOTE]
->Also included in the Dynamics NAV Administration Shell are cmdlets for administering extension packages.
+>Also included in the [!INCLUDE[nav_shell_md](../includes/nav_shell_md.md)] are cmdlets for administering extension packages.
 For more information about these cmdlets, see [Microsoft.Dynamics.Nav.Apps.Management](../Microsoft.Dynamics.Nav.Apps.Management/Microsoft.Dynamics.Nav.Apps.Management.md).

 ## Microsoft.Dynamics.Nav.Management Cmdlets